Common Commercial Property Preservation Mistakes

 - Boarding to prevent vandalism or other risks to the property

 - Complete or partial board-ups as requested by client or as required by local authorities

 - Personal property and debris removal with complete documentation and photographs

 - Initial janitorial and landscape services including clean-up, mow and trim

 - Winterization/de-winterization and snow removal as required

 - Safety repairs, and ongoing, client specific maintenance

 - Relocation assistance program for previous owner

 At VRM Mortgage Services, we partner with top-notch, compliance-first vendors to provide property preservation services for REO and commercial properties across the country.
-We work with the Department of Housing and Urban Development, Federal Housing Administration, and the Veteran’s Administration — and we’d love for you to join us.
 Contact us today, and we can start discussing how we can help to preserve your property.